Concession cards: A way to save money

 Travel pass for disabled people

+A travel pass for disabled people allows you to travel for free on public transport within your local area.
 While the pass is offered as part of the English National Concessionary Travel Scheme, you can only apply for a pass through your local authority or transport provider, depending on where you live.

-If you are registered sight impaired, you can apply for a Concessionary Travel Pass which gives you free access to buses, trams, and local trains between 9:30 am and midnight on weekdays, and free travel all day on weekends and public holidays.
-However, if you are registered Severely Sight Impaired, you can apply for a Travel Plus Pass which entitles you to free travel within Greater Manchester 24/7.
+If you are registered sight impaired, you can apply for a Concessionary Travel Pass.
+This gives you free access to buses, trams, and local trains between 9:30am and midnight on weekdays, and free travel all day on weekends and public holidays.

 Disabled Persons Railcard